 In this sectionShow sections Hide sections

-Review of GRI’s human rights-related Standards
+Review of GRI’s human rights-related Standard: about the project

 The GSSB has initiated a project to review the GRI Standards that relate to the topic of human rights.